Artificial Intelligence (compilation album)

-Artificial Intelligence is a compilation album released via Warp on 6 July 1992.
-It is the first release in Warp's Artificial Intelligence series.
-The album helped birth the genre that would later become known as intelligent dance music (IDM).
+Artificial Intelligence is a compilation album released by Warp Records on 6 July 1992.
+It is the first release in Warp's Artificial Intelligence series, and helped create the genre that became known as intelligent dance music.

 Music and artwork

 The staff of GQ India said of the style present on Artificial Intelligence: "Here was dance music you could listen to at home, like a rock album."
 According to Warp co-founder Steve Beckett, the album was primarily intended for sedentary listening rather than dancing, and this was reflected in the album art.
 He said:

 You could sit down and listen to it like you would a Kraftwerk or Pink Floyd album.
 That's why we put those sleeves on the cover of Artificial Intelligence – to get it into people's minds that you weren't supposed to dance to it!

 According to Ben Cardew of Pitchfork: "Artificial Intelligence saw [Warp artists] unite in the service of otherworldly melody, mechanical beats that reach beyond the demands of the dance floor, and waves of chilling ambience and production skills that nod to Detroit techno without resorting to slavish reproduction."